sbrudz/poker-hands-java/README.md

 # PokerHands
-This is a sample program to bu used as a jump-off point for a pair programming exercise.
+This is a sample program to be used as a jumping-off point for a pair programming exercise.
 It is based on the [PokerHands](https://projecteuler.net/problem=54) from [Project Euler](https://projecteuler.net/)

 There is a Card class that represents a 52-card deck of with